-For policies granted for the whole term of life, when the premium therefor amounts to \$30, a note may be given for one half the amount of the premium bearing interest at 6 per cent, without guaranty.
-The prompt manner in which all losses have been paid by
+PLE, the assured for life participating in all the profits of the For policies granted for the whole term of life, when the premium therefor amounts to \$30, a note may be given for one half the amount of the premium bearing interest at 6 per ent. without guaranty.
+The prompt manner in which all losses have been paid by this Company, together with the low rates of premium, pre-

-DIRECTORS W.M.
-W. HOLDEN, CHARLES E. JOHNSON.
-WM.
+DIRECTORS WM.
+W. HOLDEN, CHARLES E. JOHNSON, WM.
 D. COOKE, WM.
-D. HAYWOOD, WM.
-R. SCOTT, WM.
-H. JONES, JAMES F. JORDAN, PERRIN BUSBEE, H. W. HUSTED, WM.
-H. MCKEE, SEATON GALES.
+D. HAYWOOD, JAMES F. JORDAN, WM.
+H. JONES, PERRIN BUSBEE, H. W. HUSTED, WM.
+H. MCKEE, F. C. HUL, SEATON GALES.

 CHARLES B. ROOT, OFFICERS.
 DR. CHARLES E. JOHNSON, .....
 President, WILLIAM D. HAYWOOD, .....
-Vice President,

-James F. Jordan, .....
-Secretary,

-WILLIAM H. JONES, .....
-Treasurer, Perrin Busbee, .....
+Vice President, JAMES F. JORDAN, .....
+Secretary, WILLIAM H. JONES, .....
+Treasurer, PERRIN BUSBEE, .....
 Attorney.
-CHARLES E. JOHNSON, M. D. WILLIAM H. McKee, M. D. RICHD.
-B. HAYWOOD, M. D. of Consultation.

-WILLIAM D. COOKE, ) Executive Committee.
-DR. WM.
-R. SCOTT, } CHARLES B. ROOT, J. HERSMAN, General Agent.
+CHARLES E. JOHNSON, M. D. Wedical Board WILLIAM H. McKEE, M. D. RICHD.
+B. HAYWOOD, M. D. Of Consultation.
+WILLIAM D. COOKE, DR. WM.
+R. SCOTT, CHARLES B. ROOT, Executive Committee.

-For further information, the public are referred to the pam-hlets, and forms of proposal, which may be obtained at the Office of the Company, or any of its Agencies.
+J. HERSMAN, General Agent.
+For further information, the public are referred to the pamohlets, and forms of proposal, which may be obtained at the Office of the Company, or any of its Agencies.